Modern Languages, Literatures, and Linguistics

 • to develop analytical skills and aesthetic appreciation in the study of written texts, including literature, increasing their awareness of the diversity of human culture through encounters with and practice in non-Anglophone ways of thinking; and

 • to broaden their understanding of other cultures, to reflect upon their own, and to better appreciate the interaction between language and cultural expression.

 The United States is one of only a handful of countries in the world where monolingualism (even among the educated) is the norm.
-The Department of Modern Languages and Literatures seeks to present our colleagues, students and constituents with a multilingual and therefore multicultural perspective, a necessary step toward furthering national and international education and cooperative communication.
+The Department of Modern Languages, Literatures, and Linguistics seeks to present our colleagues, students and constituents with a multilingual and therefore multicultural perspective, a necessary step toward furthering national and international education and cooperative communication.